 In the present research, the composite reliability of all components was greater than 0.70.
 As a result, the data from this investigation demonstrated good internal consistency.
-Convergent validity is used to determine whether or not the items represent the constructs.
+Convergent validity determines whether or not the items represent the constructs.
 Convergent validity was examined in the current research by examining the outcomes of the loading of items and the extracted average variance (AVE).
-Factor loading levels of 0.60 tend to be regarded as appropriate (Joseph Hair et al., 2006).
+Factor loading levels 0.60 are appropriate (Joseph Hair et al., 2006).
 Based on the results obtained, it is possible to conclude that the AVE and item loading levels are adequate for data validity.